mackuba/jslint_on_rails/README.markdown

-* define which Javascript files are checked by default; you'll almost certainly want to change that, because the default is `public/javascripts/**/*.js` which means all Javascript files, and you probably don't want JSLint to check entire jQuery, Prototype or whatever other libraries you use - so change this so that only your scripts are checked (you can put multiple entries under "paths:")
+* define which Javascript files are checked by default; you'll almost certainly want to change that, because the default is `public/javascripts/**/*.js` which means all Javascript files, and you probably don't want JSLint to check entire jQuery, Prototype or whatever other libraries you use - so change this so that only your scripts are checked (you can put multiple entries under "paths:" and "exclude_paths:")
 * tweak JSLint options to enable or disable specific checks - I've set the defaults to what I believe is reasonable, but what's reasonable for me may not be reasonable for you